 Almost 70% of the Malawian population is young people under the age of 45.
 Which is the most affected youth when it comes to unemployment and uncertainties.
 However, it is time we understand that we are the majority of the population and steer the country into becoming one that is inducive to each individual.

 Like I said above, this is a blessing in disguise.
-A reset is what we needed as youth to wake up and be alert.
+A reset is what we needed as a youth to wake up and be alert.
 For so long we have been fed promises that have not been kept, by politicians who tell lies to keep their offices.

 Youth are the catalysts of change, and we need to see ourselves as such.
 Be it old or new leadership that emerges, it is time we stood our ground and held offices accountable.

-As youth, we ought to monitor the developments being done.
+As a youth, we ought to monitor the developments being done.
 We need to rally ourselves as pressure groups to make sure developments are achieved.
-We need to start voicing out, to set standards and adhere to them.
+We need to start voicing out, set standards and adhere to them.